Exposing Greenwashing: German-Speaking Consumer Organization Takes Action Against Swiss Companies for Misleading Advertising

 No legal framework in Switzerland

-The second problem lies in the fact that the consumer, often ready to pay more for this type of product, is deceived about the goods.
+The second problem lies in the fact that the consumer, often ready to pay more for this type of product, is deceived regarding the goods.
 For the FRC, it is necessary to quickly enact directives to avoid the abuses of certain companies.
 Today, no legal framework exists in Switzerland.

 ACCEPT MORE INFO